Los Angeles airport terminal re-opens as shooting probed

 Late on Friday, FBI agents obtained a search warrant and combed through Ciancia's home in the suburban Sun Valley section of Los Angeles, FBI spokeswoman Ari Dekofksy said.

-John Mincey, Ciancia's former roommate from the Los Feliz neighbourhood of Los Angeles, told local television station KABC that Ciancia never displayed hatred or ties to "any hate group, or anything like that."
+John Mincey, Ciancia's former roommate from the Los Feliz neighborhood of Los Angeles, told local television station KABC that Ciancia never displayed hatred or ties to "any hate group, or anything like that."

 Armed with an assault rifle, the shooter touched off panic and chaos.
-Hundreds of travellers ran for safety or frantically dove for cover behind luggage, as loud alarms blared through the terminal.
+Hundreds of travelers ran for safety or frantically dove for cover behind luggage, as loud alarms blared through the terminal.

 The investigation into the attack will examine the shooting itself as well as the gunman's background and motivation, Special Agent David Bowdich of the FBI said on Friday.
 "Our goal is to do a true scrub on the individual to find out what was the tipping point for this person," he said.